 About The Feldenkrais Method®

-The Feldenkrais Method takes full advantage of the learning potential of the brain – we were working with human neuroplasticity long before it reached its current level of scientific recognition and public awareness, as Dr Moshe Feldenkrais was an acknowledged pioneer in the field.
-Throughout his lifetime he not only help hundreds increase their mobility and decrease their pain, but with his hands-on work he enabled many children and adults suffering from various forms of brain injury to improve their ability to function in most areas of life.
+The Feldenkrais Method takes full advantage of the learning potential of our astonishing nervous system – we were working with our human capacity for neuroplasticity long before it arrived at its current level of scientific recognition and public awareness; indeed, Dr Moshe Feldenkrais is now an acknowledged pioneer in the field.
+Throughout his lifetime he not only help hundreds increase their mobility and decrease their pain, but with his hands-on work he enabled many children and adults suffering from various forms of brain injury to improve their ability to function in many areas of life.

-We don’t tend to pay a lot of attention to how we organise ourselves to move; you have probably been instructed to lift heavy things with a straight back and bent knees, and most of us have discovered how ineffective it is to be told to “sit up straight!” but that is probably the extent of the functional advice the majority of us have been given in our lives.
-There are hundreds of ways to improve how we go about our everyday actions – sitting, standing, reaching, leaning, bending, rolling over in bed, the list is endless – by increasing our awareness of our muscles and our skeletal structure, and how they can be organised to work more efficiently together.
+Unless we have been given a specific reason, we don’t tend to pay a lot of attention to how we organise ourselves to move.
+You have probably been instructed to lift heavy things with bent knees and a straight back, and most of us have discovered for ourselves how ineffective it is to be told to “sit up straight!” but that is probably the extent of the functional advice the majority of us non-athletes have been given with regard to improving our “posture” and preventing injury.

 Gentle and effective learning-by-doing